-Aerobic Conditioning and Weight Training II Grades 10,11, 12 1 credit
+Aerobic Conditioning and Weight Training II Grades 10,11, 12 1/2-1 credit

-Prerequisite: Aerobic Conditioning and Weight Training I This course reinforces and expands on the concepts learned in Aerobic Conditioning and Weight Training I. Students will be able to compare and contrast various types of aerobic conditioning and weight training programs and understand their application.
+Prerequisite: Aerobic Conditioning and Weight Training I or Strength and Conditioning I

+This course reinforces and expands on the concepts learned in Aerobic Conditioning and Weight Training I. Students will be able to compare and contrast various types of aerobic conditioning and weight training programs and understand their application.
 Students will use their knowledge of basic exercise physiology to design a personalized circuit weight training program.
-By the conclusion of the course, students will be able to model proper lifting and spotting techniques for all exercises and lifts that were presented.
+Students may take this course more than once.